Arcturus Therapeutics: Lunar

-ARCT-810, the company's lead product utilizes Arcturus' Lunar lipid-mediated delivery platform intended to safely and effectively deliver OTC messenger RNA to liver cells.
-Lunar mediated delivery to the liver has been confirmed in collaboration with the Salk Institute for Biological Studies in La Jolla, California which demonstrated the successful Lunar-mediated delivery of a Factor IX messenger RNA (FIX mRNA) to the liver as reported in a publication in PNAS, where it was confirmed be efficacious.
-Lunar is an effective and reproducible LNP mRNA delivery platform to potentially treat diseases requiring protein replacement.
-Researchers at the MD Anderson Cancer Center also showed the unique application of microRNAs delivered in nanoparticles using the Lunar platform as novel immune therapeutics for the treatment of malignancy.
+This lipid nanoparticle delivery system has been used to deliver ornithine transcarbamylase messenger RNA to liver cells in order to treat citrin deficiency and ornithine transcarbamylase deficiency.
+OTCD is the most common urea cycle disorder, which impacts an individual's ability to remove toxic waste products from the body.
+In collaboration with the Salk Institute for Biological Studies in La Jolla, California, successful delivery of a Factor IX messenger RNA to the liver was reported, which suggested viability of the approach to potentially treat diseases requiring protein replacement.
+Researchers at the MD Anderson Cancer Center also showed the application of mRNA delivered in nanoparticles using the Lunar platform for the treatment of malignancy in intracerebral glioma.